krzentner/language-world/data/gpt-3.5-turbo/chain_md/button-press-topdown-3.md

-I'm sorry, it seems like there was an error in the previous task.
-I'll assume that you meant to ask for the steps for task `button-press-topdown`.
 To push the button down from above reliably, the robot should perform the following steps:

-Steps:
-1. Put gripper above the button.
+    Steps:  1.
+Put gripper above the button  2.
+Lower gripper onto the button  3.
+Push down on the button First, put the gripper above the button.
-Make sure that the gripper is directly vertical above the button.
+    - When the robot's gripper is not above the button, the robot should put gripper above button.
-2. Move the gripper straight downwards onto the button.
+    Move the gripper down onto the button.
+    - When the robot's gripper is above the button and the robot's gripper is not vertically aligned with the button, the robot should lower gripper onto the button.
-Push the gripper straight downwards until the button is fully pressed down.
+    Push down on the button with the gripper until it activates.
+    - When the robot's gripper is vertically aligned with the button and the robot's gripper is touching the button, the robot should push down on the button.